womendrivendev/news-api/README.md

 In case of News API, we collected English news articles and blog posts that contain the words `gender AND tech`, sorted by the newest articles.
 The exact query used to collect this data can be found in [`news_api.py`](./news_api.py), and you can find the data in [`data.txt`](./data.txt).

 You're welcome to download the file (~1MB) and explore the data.
-For a detailed explanation of the data structure, how to load the data from the file etc., pelase see the section [:three: Working with the Data](#working-with-the-data).
+For a detailed explanation of the data structure, how to load the data from the file etc., pelase see the section [Working with the Data](#working-with-the-data).

 ### Option 2 - Run custom queries to collect data

 You can also use the script [`news_api.py`](./news_api.py) to make customised queries, should you wish so.

-We use [Requests](http://docs.python-requests.org/en/master/) to make HTTP GET requests to the News API.
-They actually provide a [Python client](https://github.com/mattlisiv/newsapi-python), which essentially is a wrapper around Requests, but I didn't particularly see the benefit of using it, partially because it doesn't support passing parameters as a dictionary, which would lead to repetitive codes :fearful: Also, this is a great opportunity to learn about Requests if you aren't familiar, as you can make HTTP to any APIs you can think of with Request under your toolbelt.
-It's a really powerful tool :)
+It uses [Requests](http://docs.python-requests.org/en/master/) under the hood to make HTTP GET requests to the News API endpoints.

-Right, in order to start making queries, you need a bit of preparation to get your local environment up and running.
+In order to start making queries, you need a bit of preparation to get your local environment up and running.

 #### :floppy_disk: Preparing your local environment

-1. Clone the repository: `$ git clone git@github.com:womendrivendev/news-api.git`
+1. Clone the repository

+    ```bash
+    $ git clone git@github.com:womendrivendev/news-api.git
+    ```

-2. Move into the `news-api` directory: `$ cd mentors-repo/news-api`
+2. Move into the `news-api` directory: `$ cd news-api`
-3. Create a virtual environment to manage local dependencies: `$ virtualenv venv`
+3. Create a virtual environment to manage local dependencies: `$ virtualenv venv` (make sure you have `virtualenv` installed: [documendation](https://virtualenv.pypa.io/en/stable/installation/))
 4. Activate the virtual enviromnent just created: `$ source venv/bin/activate`
 5. Install dependencies: `$ pip install -r requirements.txt`
 6. Obtain a unique API key from [newsapi.org](https://newsapi.org/)
-7. Create a `.env` file :exclamation:within:exclamation: the `news-api` directory It won't work otherwise, unless you manually change the path to the `.env` file by modifying the `env_path` variable in `custom_query.py`.
+7. Create a `.env` file under the `news-api` directory It won't work otherwise, unless you manually change the path to the `.env` file by modifying the `env_path` variable in `news_api.py`.
 The file structure should look something like the diagram below.

+    ```txt
+    news-api/
+        .env  <-- Here!
+        .gitignore
+        README.md
+        news_api.py
+        load_data.py
+        data.txt
+        requirements.txt
+        ...
     ```
-    mentors-repo  <-- Project root
-    │   README.md
-    │   LICENSE
-    │   .gitignore  <-- Any .env files are ignored here
-    │   ...
-    │
-    └─── news-api
-    │        .env  <-- Here!
-    │        README.md
-    │        custom_query.py
-    │        news_api.py
-    │        load_data.py
-    │        data.txt
-    │        requirements.txt
-    │      ...
-    │
-    └─── another-project
-    │        ...
-    │        ...
-    │   ...
-    ```

-    **:closed_book: N.B.** The `.env` file is ignored in `.gitignore` file in the root of the project.
+    **:exclamation:IMPORTANT:exclamation:** The `.env` file is _ignored_ in `.gitignore` file in the root of the project.
 This means that it will not get tracked by `git`, and hence will not be checked into your commits.
 This is important for security purposes, as you _never_ want to expose your credentials to publically available spaces :no_good:

 8. Paste your API key to the `.env` file